+C.1 Technologies

-Appendix C Build 1 1491 C.1 Technologies 1492 1493 Build 1 is an implementation of network-layer onboarding that uses the Wi-Fi Easy Connect protocol.
-1494 The onboarding infrastructure and related technology components for Build 1 have been provided by 1495 Aruba/HPE.
-IoT devices that were onboarded using Build 1 were provided by Aruba/HPE and CableLabs.
-1496 For more information on these collaborators and the products and technologies that they contributed to 1497 this project overall, see Section 3.4.
-1498 Build 1 network onboarding infrastructure components within the NCCoE lab consist of the Aruba 1499 Access Point.
-Build 1 also requires support from Aruba Central and the UXI Cloud, which are accessed via 1500 the internet.
-IoT devices that can be network-layer onboarded using Build 1 include the Aruba/HPE UXI 1501 sensor and CableLabs Raspberry Pi.
-The UXI sensor also includes the Aruba UXI Application, which 1502 enables it to use independent (see Section 3.3.2) application-layer onboarding to be onboarded at the 1503 application layer as well, providing that the network to which the UXI sensor is onboarded has 1504 connectivity to the UXI Cloud via the internet.
-The Build 1 implementation supports the provisioning of 1505 all three types of network credentials defined in DPP: Connector for DPP-based network access 1506 Password/passphrase/PSK for WPA3/WPA2 network access 1507 1508 X.509 certificates for 802.1X network access 1509 Currently, an internal, private CA is used to obtain and sign certificates when the Build 1 configurator is 1510 onboarding devices and issuing credentials for 802.1X network access.
-However, future plans are to 1511 integrate Build 1 with the WISeKey CA on the WISeKey INeS so that this CA can be used to obtain and 1512 sign such certificates.
-When issuing credentials for DPP and WPA3/WPA2-based network access, the 1513 configurator does not need to use a CA. 1514 Table C-1 lists the technologies used in Build 1.
-It lists the products used to instantiate each component of the reference architecture and describes the security function that the component provides.
-The may house both a network onboarding component, router, and wireless access point.
+- Build 1 is an implementation of network-layer onboarding that uses the Wi-Fi Easy Connect protocol. - 1610 The onboarding infrastructure and related technology components for Build 1 have been provided by - 1611 Aruba/HPE.
+IoT devices that were onboarded using Build 1 were provided by Aruba/HPE and CableLabs. - 1612 The CA used for signing credentials issued to IoT devices was provided by SEALSQ, a subsidiary of - 1613 WISeKey.
+For more information on these collaborators and the products and technologies that they - 1614 contributed to this project overall, see Section 3.4. - 1615 Build 1 network onboarding infrastructure components within the NCCoE lab consist of the Aruba - 1616 Access Point.
+Build 1 also requires support from Aruba Central and the UXI Cloud, which are accessed via - the internet.
+IoT devices that can be network-layer onboarded using Build 1 include the Aruba/HPE UXI - 1618 sensor and CableLabs Raspberry Pi.
+The UXI sensor also includes the Aruba UXI Application, which - 1619 enables it to use independent (see Section 3.3.2) application-layer onboarding to be onboarded at the - application layer as well, providing that the network to which the UXI sensor is onboarded has - 1621 connectivity to the UXI Cloud via the internet.
+The Build 1 implementation supports the provisioning of - all three types of network credentials defined in DPP: - 1623 Connector for DPP-based network access - Password/passphrase/PSK for WPA3/WPA2 network access - 1625 X.509 certificates for 802.1X network access - 1626 Build 1 has been integrated with the SEALSQ CA on SEALSQ INeS CMS to enable Build 1 to obtain signed - 1627 certificates from this CA when Build 1 is onboarding devices and issuing credentials for 802.1X network - access.
+When issuing credentials for DPP and WPA3/WPA2-based network access, the configurator does - 1629 not need to use a CA. - 1630 Table C-1 lists the technologies used in Build 1.
+It lists the products used to instantiate each component - of the reference architecture and describes the security function that the component provides.
+The - 1632 components listed are logical.
+They may be combined in physical form, e.g., a single piece of hardware - may house a network onboarding component, a router, and a wireless access point.